Virtual

 Replace Base Farm $10.00 for lowest valued city in a state or 50% discount ($10 min)

-Offer Stallion Stud Services To Public $0.25 per service offered (upfront, non-refundable)
+Offer Stallion Stud Services To Public - Listing Fee $0.25 per service offered (non-refundable)

-Lease Broodmare - From Leasor 10% of Lease Fee with a $1.00 minimum
+Lease Broodmare - From Leaser 10% of Lease Fee or Listing Fee (whichever is greater)

 BC Nominate Horse $1.00